Bruce and Balliol : Scottish Raids 1272-1372

 March 1322 – Scots plunder Stockton and Hartlepool

 Andrew Harclay is executed for visiting Robert the Bruce in Scotland to make peace without Edward’s consent.
-Harclay’s limbs are displayed on York bridge, and at Carlisle and Newcastle Castle.
+Harclay’s limbs are displayed on York bridge and at Carlisle and Newcastle Castles.

 1324 – Peace treaty fails